JustinLove/keyboard_viewer/README.md

 ## Superpowers

+Clicking on an unbound key opens a dialog with an autocomplete field to choose a function.

 Clicking on a bound key will jump you to that setting.

 On hover, a 'X' remove-binding button appears.